 Best Hotel in Bude: Sea Jade Guest House

 Looe is a small and picturesque town located on the southern coast of Cornwall.
-Divided into by the River Looe, this town boasts a pretty harbour, pretty sand beaches and an absolutely stunning coastline.
+Divided by the River Looe, this town boasts a pretty harbour, pretty sand beaches and an absolutely stunning coastline.
 It’s where you can enjoy a variety of activities and attractions, as well as good shopping and delicious restaurants.
 That’s why Looe is our pick for where to stay in Cornwall for families.

 Things to See and Do in Looe